martian-lang/martian-docs/content/running-pipelines/index.md

 2018-01-02 14:23:53 [runtime] (run:local)       ID.piperun1.DUPLICATE_FINDER.SORT_ITEMS.fork0.chnk0.main
 ~~~~

-At a high level, `mrp` does the following to run the pipeline:
+At a high level, `mrp` performs the following to run a pipeline:

 - Parse and validate MRO file (e.g. invoke.mro)
 - Convert the MRO into a graph representation of the pipeline
-- Create a directory for the pipestance with the unique run name provided (e.g. piperun1)
+- Create a directory for the pipestance named with the pipestance ID provided (e.g. piperun1)
 - Begin evaluating dependencies and executing the stages of the pipeline
 - Continuously monitor stages and advance through the pipeline graph when dependencies are satisfied

-### mrp Options

-[ WIP - mrp options ]

 ## Completion and Failure